 - To provide information, support and develop strategies to enable staff to work confidently with students with special needs, as well as to ensure the effective implementation of provision and intervention by providing high-quality staff training. - To monitor the effectiveness of the college's SEN/D provision and to lead an annual review of the policy and its implementation to facilitate future planning at a strategic level.

-5.2 The roles and responsibilities of the Learning Support Tutor
+5.2 The roles and responsibilities of Personal Tutors